 |

-In most cases, it is necessary to make one payment for the lots themselves, and then a second payment for shipping - because shipping costs can only be worked out once the destination is known, the item is fully packed, and the possibility of joining in one consignment to save money, and the most economic shipping method have all been explored.
+In most cases, it is necessary to make one payment for the lots themselves, and then a second payment for shipping - because shipping costs can only be worked out when the destination is known, the item is fully packed, and the possibility of making one consignment to save money, and the most economic safe shipping method have all been explored.
+It is often best for a credit card to be used for the shipping payment.

-The only exception to this is sometimes where payment is to be made by bank transfer.
-In these cases we will attempt to work out an inclusive price, so that the expense of bank transfer only occurs once.
+The only exception to this is sometimes where payment is to be made by international bank transfer, especially from outside the EC.
+In these cases we will attempt to work out an inclusive price, so that the expense of bank transfer only occurs once. |

 |